arXiv preprint

 Overview

+LongMemEval-V2 evaluates whether memory systems can help agents acquire the experience needed to become knowledgeable colleagues in customized environments.
 The benchmark pairs manually curated questions with long histories of multimodal web-agent trajectories.
-Memory systems consume the trajectory history and return compact evidence for downstream question answering, making accuracy and query latency both central outcomes.
+Memory systems consume the trajectory history and return compact evidence for downstream question answering.
+Both accuracy and query latency are targeted metrics.

 Examples of LongMemEval-V2 questions across memory abilities